Project-MONAI/MONAI/docs/source/highlights.md

 # Modules for public alpha

-MONAI aims at supporting deep learning in medical image analysis at multiple granuality.
+MONAI aims at supporting deep learning in medical image analysis at multiple granularities.
 This figure shows modules currently available in the codebase.
 ![image](../images/end_to_end_process.png)
 The rest of this page provides more details for each module.